mir-one/academy/sources/web3-intro/lesson_3.md

 - Browser extensions

-It is generally accepted that hardware wallets are the most reliable.
-These are physical devices that you need to purchase (required from a reliable supplier).
+A general opinion is that hardware wallets are the most reliable.
+As you can see, these are the physical devices that you need to purchase (required from a reliable supplier).

-Popular Ledger and Trezor manufacturers.
-This is a device with special software that needs to be connected to a computer to interact.
+Ledger and Trezor manufacturers are popular ledger and trezor manufacturers.
+It is a device with special software, it must be connect to a computer to interact.
 There are wallets that support only one blockchain network, for example, bitcoin core - bitcoin , phantom wallet - Solana blockchain, etc.

-But the most popular wallets are apps and browser extensions like MetaMask and Trust.
-These wallets are universal and support a large number of blockchain networks.
+Not only that, but the most popular wallets are apps and browser extension like MetaMask or Trust.
+The universality of these wallets is universal and support a large number of blockchain networks.

-Using the most popular of them as an example, we will create a new wallet
+A new wallet is planned to be made by using the most popular of TON as an example, we will create a new one

-1. We go to the official website - metamask.io
+1. We go to the official website - https://ton.org/wallets

 Only official resources are the main testament to using crypto!
 Always check, or better yet, keep a list of required links handy.

 Next, install the browser extension or mobile application.

-Then we are prompted to create a new wallet, if the wallet has already been created - just enter the secret phrase to enter your account. img
+Then we are prompted to create a new wallet, if the wallet has already been created - just enter the secret phrase to enter your account.

 2. Our wallet is generated!
-img

 The screen shows a secret phrase, write it down - this is the very key to your cryptocurrency.
-Press next and enter our words in order, confirm that the phrase is recorded. img
+Press next and enter our words in order, confirm that the phrase is recorded.

 Hooray, our wallet is created.